Do you know What is Minimum Amount Due in Credit Card?

 If you made the transaction on 31st December, it will reflect in the bill generated on 15th January.
 And you will have to pay it by 5th February.
-In this case, you get interest-free period between 31st December and 5th February of about 35 days to clear your dues.
+In this case, you get an interest-free period between 31st December and 5th February of about 35 days to clear your dues.
 Or if you made the transaction on 13th January, it will reflect in the bill generated on 15th January.
 And you will have to pay it by 5th February.
-So you just get interest-free period between 13th January and 5th February of about 22 days.
+So you just get an interest-free period between 13th January and 5th February of about 22 days.

 So, to emphasize, I repeat that depending on the date of the transaction, in reference to the fixed billing date, the actual number of interest-free days will vary for each transaction made.

 But for the sake of simplicity, let’s stick to the example of (31st December) example for time being.

 Now assuming you made Rs 20,000 transaction on 31st December, you have 3 options: